Shopping for zero turn lawn mower is similar to shopping for a car.

 Semi-pro zero turns

-are extremely popular with landscaping entrepreneurs, who can't afford the major leagues yet, and heavy-duty homeowners with their own Field of Dreams.
+are extremely popular with landscaping entrepreneurs who can't afford the major leagues yet.
+They're ideal for large property owners with their own Field of Dreams.

-Unlike cheaper options, semi-pro mowers can accelerate up to 8 miles per hour and mow 4-5 acres without having to stop and gas up.
+Semi-pro mowers can accelerate up to 8 miles per hour and mow 4-5 acres without having to stop for gas.

 And talk about comfort features: High back seat, adjustable arm rests, multiple cup holders (because one is never enough!) and cruise control.
 Get a semi-pro zero turn, and you'll actually enjoy "sitting the bench."

 If you want to step up to the big leagues, a commercial zero turn will take you there.
 Just like the great state of Texas, everything is bigger on a commercial ZTR mower.